graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## Status Codes

+In case of errors that completely prevent the generation of a well-formed _GraphQL response_, the server SHOULD respond with the appropriate status code depending on the concrete error condition, and MUST NOT respond with a `2xx` status code when using the `application/graphql-response+json` media type.

+Note: Typically the appropriate status code will be `400` (Bad Request).

+Note: This rule is "should" to maintain compatibility with legacy servers which can return 200 status codes even when this type of error occurs, but only when not using the `application/graphql-response+json` media type.

-The status codes depend on the media type with which the GraphQL response will be served:
+Otherwise, the status codes depends on the media type with which the GraphQL response will be served:

 ### application/json